-Numerous existing formats were considered before deciding to develop PNG.
-None could meet the requirements we felt were important for PNG.
+We considered numerous existing formats before deciding to develop PNG.
+None could meet the requirements that we felt were important for PNG.

 GIF is no longer suitable as a universal standard because of legal entanglements.
 Although just replacing GIF's compression method would avoid that problem, GIF does not support truecolor images, alpha channels, or gamma correction.
 The spec has more subtle problems too.
 Only a small subset of the GIF89 spec is actually portable across a variety of implementations, but there is no codification of the most portable part of the spec.